John Lerwill has been a student

 John's pages are always being updated, so please come back often to check them out.

 An extension of his interest in history has been concerned with Aston Villa Football Club and after his retirement from IT spent a period as the official historian at the club!

-He has been an active genealogist for many years and has discovered the history of both his paternal and maternal lines.
+As an active genealogist for many years he has discovered the history of both his paternal and maternal lines.
 Born in 1944, he has also practically studied most of the major religions, and alternative ideas, over his lifetime and has been involved in community work and politics.

 From R. Buckminster Fuller:

 I know that I am not a category,

 I am not a thing - a noun.

 I seem to be a verb -